tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 There is no one-click option for disabling COS.
 If there are long periods of time in which you do not use COS, you can save storage costs by transitioning your data to the ARCHIVE storage class.
 For more information on the transition operation, see [Setting Lifecycle](https://intl.cloud.tencent.com/document/product/436/14605).

 If you decide to stop using COS, you can avoid any further billing by permanently deleting all of your COS data (including incomplete multipart uploads and object versions).
-There is no need to de-register your account, and if you use other Tencent Cloud products, please avoid doing so as it will affect your other services.
+There is no need to de-register your account, and if you use other Tencent Cloud products, avoid doing so as it will affect your other services.

 >?To delete your COS data and incomplete multipart uploads, see [Deleting Objects](https://intl.cloud.tencent.com/document/product/436/13323), and [Deleting Incomplete Multipart Uploads](https://intl.cloud.tencent.com/document/product/436/31632).

-Before the complete deletion, consider the following:
+Before the you complete the deletion process, note the following:

-- Data, once deleted from COS, cannot be recovered, so please make backups accordingly.
+- Data, once deleted from COS, cannot be recovered, so make backups accordingly.
 - Check your billing cycle to avoid overdue payments.
 For more information, see [Billing Cycle](https://intl.cloud.tencent.com/document/product/436/16871).
-- If your account has overdue payment (i.e., your account balance is below 0), COS services will be suspended after 24 hours, regardless of whether your storage pack is within the effective period.
+- If your account has overdue payment (i.e., your account balance is below 0), COS services will be suspended after 24 hours.
 - If your account has overdue payment and COS services are suspended, the free tier for which your account is eligible won’t be available.